anuket-project/anuket-specifications/doc/tech/approach.md

 As with most CNTT subsystems, responsibility for Objectives, Requirements, Guidelines, etc. is divided among the CNTT constituencies, as follows:
 - **Tech:** High-level strategy and other informative writings
-  - Ex.
-Executive summary, considerations, intent, vision, etc.
+  - e.g. Executive summary, considerations, intent, vision, etc.
 - **RM:** Generic modeling and abstraction
-  - Ex.
-Guidelines and other information applicable to all RAs
+  - e.g. Guidelines and other information applicable to all RAs
   - Overall theory of operation
 - **RA-x:** architecture, APIs and other service level details
 - **RI-x:** networking information for the relevant lab or POD